CHC43315

 How To Apply

-6. All learners will be asked to participate in a Pre-Training Review and complete a Language, Literacy and Numeracy (LLN) assessment or alternatively provide a copy of a Certificate or Statement of Attainment for a Certificate IV qualification or higher.
+All learners will be asked to participate in a Pre-Training Review and complete a Language, Literacy, Numeracy and Digital (LLND) Review.
 This is to ensure we meet your needs as a learner and you are suitable for the course.

-7. Receive notification of the outcome and confirmation of fees if you are accepted.
+Receive notification of the outcome and confirmation of enrolment if you are accepted.

 COURSE FEES